Modar-Nahhas/easy-api/README.md

 These scopes provide the basic functionalities mentioned before.
 It also provides a form request to make it easier to use these functionalities.

-# Description of the models provides
+# Description of the models provided

 1. To use it in an eloquent model, a model should inherit from one of these classes:
     * `ApiModel`: this class is used for models that should extend the `Illuminate\Database\Eloquent\Model` class.